giuseppe99barchetta/SuggestArr/README.md

 - Fetches recently watched movies and TV shows from Jellyfin for all users.
 - Searches for similar movies and TV shows on TMDb.
 - Sends download requests for similar content to Jellyseer.
+- Web Interface: A user-friendly web interface for configuration management.
+- Cron Job Management: Easily update the cron job schedule directly from the web interface.

 ## Prerequisites
 - Python 3.x or Docker